hallettj/git-format-staged/README.md

 `node_modules/`.

-The formatter command may include a placeholder, `{}`, which will be replaced with the path of the file that is being formatted.
+The formatter command may include a placeholder, `{}`, which will be replaced with the path of the file that is being formatted (with appropriate quoting).
 This is useful if your formatter needs to know the file extension to determine how to format or to lint each file.
 For example:

     $ git-format-staged -f 'prettier --stdin-filepath {}' '*.js' '*.css'